OneUglySquatch/freelancer_linux/README.md

-# freelancer_install
-Linux install script for the game Freelancer (2003) and Discovery mod
+Linux install script for the game Freelancer (2003) and Discovery Freelancer 5.3.2